francispotter/busy-mirror/README.md

 Technically, they are pipe-delimited data files, though `todo.txt` only has one field.

-How to tell tiger its root (in order)
+How to tell todo its root (in order)

 - The `--root` option
 - The `TIGER_ROOT` environment variable
-- Otherwise, `~/.tiger` which will be generated as needed
+- Otherwise, `~/.todo` which will be generated as needed

 The "root" setup allows you to have separate task queues for separate projects.